Last Updated on: May 19th, 2020

 Funny enough, my business phone number is a landline through MagicJack.
 I have the MagicJack app which I can forward my landline to, but generally, I take calls from my desk at home.

-And lastly, I’m always testing blog content / web design on mobile, so I guess that counts, too.
+And lastly, I’m always testing blog content/web design on mobile, so I guess that counts, too.

-Elna Cain, freelance writer and coach, says:
+Elna Cain, freelance writer, says:

 I typically just use Skype or Google Hangouts for interviews.
-For phone calls I use the VOIP app and the Groundwire app for international calls.
+For phone calls, I use the VOIP app and the Groundwire app for international calls.
 I also use Apple Notes to keep my notes in sync between phone and desktop.